MultiSafepay/docs/content/payments/features/second-chance/_index.md

 {{< /details >}}

-## Generating a Second Chance report
+## Second Chance reports

-To see an overview of all Second Chance email reminders that resulted in successful payment, see [Second Chance report](/business/accounting/reports/second-chance-report/).
+For an overview of all Second Chance emails that resulted in successful payment, see [Second Chance report](/business/accounting/reports/second-chance-report/).